open-source-labs/Swell/docs/DEV-README.md

 4. Add the token to your repos secrets (Settings -> Secrets and Variables -> Actions -> Repository Secret) After following these steps, Github Actions should have the proper permissions to write to Github Releases.
 This should create a draft of the release with the necessary files.

-You also ensure the repo information is correct in package.json.
+You should also ensure the repo information is correct in package.json.
 Look at the section "publish" and ensure that the information is correct.

 The file for the CD workflow is createPackages.yml.
 Currently, it is set to run on pushing to the 'master' branch.
 I recommend changing this to 'dev' for testing purposes and changing it back to 'master' once the testing is complete.